Discovery Call

 The HR Doctor’s Key Takeaways

-- Policies only work if staff actually see them.
+1. Policies only work if staff actually see them.

 Having a bullying and harassment policy filed away isn’t enough.
 Every employee needs access to it and ideally a short induction or refresher session.
-If you can’t prove they’ve seen it, it won’t protect you at tribunal. - Not every poor behaviour equals gross misconduct.
+If you can’t prove they’ve seen it, it won’t protect you at tribunal.

 Gross misconduct should be reserved for serious cases, violence, theft, harassment with malicious intent.
-“Silly” or immature behaviour might need addressing, but usually through a warning, training, or performance management. - Intent and impact must both be weighed.
+“Silly” or immature behaviour might need addressing, but usually through a warning, training, or performance management.

 An action can still be misconduct even without bad intent, if it causes distress.
-Equally, if there’s no clear evidence of malice, you’ll need to tread carefully before escalating straight to dismissal. - Follow a fair process, even when you think it’s obvious.
+Equally, if there’s no clear evidence of malice, you’ll need to tread carefully before escalating straight to dismissal.

 The tribunal’s biggest concern here wasn’t the noises, it was the lack of procedural fairness.
-Skipping steps may feel efficient, but it’s exactly what tribunals punish. - Prevention is cheaper than payout.
+Skipping steps may feel efficient, but it’s exactly what tribunals punish.
+This aligns with the risks explored in staying compliant as an employer (Right to Work Checks: Getting UK Compliance Right).

 Final Word